DevMine/devmine-core/README.md

 ![](data/project-structure.png))

 On the offline part, each feature assigns a "score" to every developer.
+This score is normalized between 0 and 1.
+On the offline part, each developers gets assigned a score, which value is normalized between 0 and 1, for each feature.
 There are two different kind of features: the primitive features and the derived features.
 Primitive features can be used straight from the data source or require minimal processing, for instance: lines of code in language X, number of GitHub followers, whether the developer is available for hiring and so on.